Police searching for Rancho Bernardo bank robber

-SAN DIEGO, Calif. – Authorities are asking for the public’s help in locating a man who robbed a bank on Friday in the Rancho Bernardo neighborhood, said SDPD.
+SAN DIEGO — Authorities are asking for the public’s help in locating a man who robbed a bank on Friday in the Rancho Bernardo neighborhood, said SDPD.

 SDPD Officer R. Heims said sometime after 4 p.m., a white man walked into the Mission Federal Credit Union on 11868 Rancho Bernardo Road and demanded money from the teller.